 For some reason some coaches think that youth players need to run as much as a PRO.

-Sure, pro midfielders run between 5-7 miles in a game, but this DOESN’T mean youth players should do this at PRACTICE or anytime.
+Sure, pro midfielders run between 5-7 miles in a game, but this DOESN’T mean youth players should do this ANYTIME.

 The wrong way coaches are training for soccer